Rishushukla157/soil_classification_annam/README.md

 A comprehensive deep learning solution for binary soil image classification using EfficientNet architectures with advanced ensemble techniques and test-time augmentation.

 🏆 Competition Overview
 This project was developed for the Soil Image Classification Challenge organized by Annam.ai at IIT Ropar as part of their hackathon selection process.
-The task involves binary classification to determine whether images contain soil or not.
+The task involves binary classification to determine whether images contain soil or not and Types of soils (Alluvial soil,Black Soil,Clay soil,Red soil) which classify which type of soil.

 Competition Details:

 Organizer: Annam.ai at IIT Ropar

-Task: Binary classification (soil vs non-soil images)
+Task:Types of soils (Alluvial soil,Black Soil,Clay soil,Red soil) and Binary classification (soil vs non-soil images)

 Deadline: May 25, 2025, 11:59 PM IST

 Purpose: Initial screening task for hackathon participants